huri000/QuickLayout/README.md

 ## Requirements
 Swift 4.0 and iOS 9.0 (or higher).

+## Features
+- Extension to `UIView`, contains functionality that allows you to set constraints directly from the view itself.
+- Extension to `Array of UIView`, contains functionality that allows you to set constraints directly from array of views.

 ## Usage of `UIView+QuickLayout`

-Simple use case:

-    // Create a view and add it to the view hierarchy let simpleView = UIView()
+    // Create a view, add it to view hierarchy, and customize it let simpleView = UIView()
     simpleView.backgroundColor = .gray
     view.addSubview(simpleView)

-    // Set constant height
+#### Set constant height
     simpleView.setConstant(.height, value: 50)

-    // Make simpleView cling to the top of it's superview simpleView.layoutToSuperview(.top)
+#### Make simpleView cling to the top of it's superview
+    simpleView.layoutToSuperview(.top)

-    // Make simpleView cling to the center of it's superview simpleView.layoutToSuperview(.centerX)
+#### Make simpleView cling to the center of it's superview
+    simpleView.layoutToSuperview(.centerX)

-    // Make simpleView get 80% of the width of it's superview simpleView.layoutToSuperview(.width, multiplier: 0.8)
+#### Make simpleView to stretch to 80% of the width of it's superview
+    simpleView.layoutToSuperview(.width, multiplier: 0.8)

-Example for retrieving back constraint after setting it (Method's result is discardable, but you can access the constraint value after using invoking it):
+#### Example for retrieving back constraint after setting it (Method's result is discardable, but you can access the constraint value after using invoking it):

     let constraint = simpleView.layoutToSuperview(.centerX)

-Center simpleView in superview, and retrieve the x, y constraints in `QLCenterConstraints` object:
+#### Center simpleView in superview, and retrieve the x, y constraints in `QLCenterConstraints` object:

     let center = simpleView.centerInSuperview()